the1lab/1lab/src/1Lab/Path.lagda.md

 ap₂ f p q i = f (p i) (q i)
 ```

-This operation satisfies many equalities definitionally that are only
+This operation satisfies many identities definitionally that are only
 propositional when `ap`{.Agda} is defined in terms of `J`{.Agda}.
+For
-For instance:
+instance:

 ```agda
 module _ {A B C : Type} {f : A → B} {g : B → C} where